jpalominolau/tacticsImplementation/threadpool/README.md

 # Thread Pooling
-The implemented ThreadPool create a fixed set of 10 threads (SumThread) that collectively sum different portions of a large array of integers.
-Each thread is assigned a segment of the array, performs a time consuming sum operation simulating work by sleeing intermittently and stores its partial result.
-The threads are started once and reused for their assigned work, representing a basic thread pool prototype that manages threads efficiently for a performance critical task.
+The implemented ThreadPool manages a fixed set of 10 worker threads that execute submitted SumTread tasks.
+Each SumTread is responsible for summing a specific portion of a large interger array.
+The pool distributes the workload by submitting multiple tasks to the queue and the worker threads fetch and execute them concurrently.
+Each task simulates computational effort by performing intermittent delays and stores its partial result safely in shared data structures.
+This design demonstrates and efficient multithreading apporach where a reusable thread pool handles multiple computational tasks in parallel.

 ## Expected behavior
-1. Exactly 10 threads are created and started, each handeling a unique portion of the array
+1. The ThreadPool initializes 10 workers threads ready to execute tasks concurrently
-2. Each thread performs a substantial computation task including simulated delays, ensuring the task is time consuming
+2. The program divides the array into multiple segments and creates one SumThread task per segment
-3. Threads operate concurrently, maximazing CPU utilization by processing different segments simultaneously
+3. Each SumThread computes the partial sum of its assigned segment simulating workload with delays
-4. Threads execute their task independently, then store results in a shred structure for aggregation
+4. Worker threads pick up available tasks from the queue and run them independently
-5. The main program waits until all threads complete, then sums their results to output the total sum of the array
+5. After all tasks complete the ThreadPool aggregates the partial results and returns the total sum to the main program

 ## Activity diagram
 ![](activity_diagram_thread_pooling.png)